How MRO Operations Can Strengthen the Global Food Supply Chain

 image1

-While Covid-19 pandemic placed unprecedented stress on the global food supply chain, from labor shortages to challenges in managing logistics, the industry has faced constant challenges over the past several decades.
-The challenges that plagued the supply chain in 2021 and 2022 are slowly easing out, and businesses are finally finding their footing in a post-pandemic world, new economic and geopolitical challenges are waiting on the horizon.
+The global food supply chain has faced constant challenges over the past several decades, and in particular since 2020.
+As businesses find their footing in a post-pandemic world, new economic and geopolitical challenges are waiting on the horizon.

-In this article, let’s look at key supply chain obstacles affecting the food and beverage industry to look out for this year and what steps you can take to avoid them.
+In this article, let’s look at the major obstacles affecting the global food supply chain and what steps you can take to navigate them successfully.

 Extreme weather events such as hurricanes, droughts, and heat waves are projected to increase in frequency and severity over the next several years.
 As severe weather devastates critical food growing regions, the food supply chain will become increasingly unpredictable.
 Although US-based operations can often endure the short-term effects of natural disasters, this is not the case for other global supply networks.
 This can lead to a devastating ripple effect across all operations globally.